It's time to fix Apple's iMessage green bubble issues

 Build iMessage for Android

-One of the most surprising revelations from last year's Apple vs. Epic trial was that Apple did indeed discuss building an iMessage client for Android back in 2013.
+One of the most surprising revelations from last year's Apple vs. Epic trial was that Apple had discussed building an iMessage client for Android back in 2013.
 But Apple executives passed on the idea over concerns about the competition.
 The possibility of Google buying WhatsApp worried Apple, and the company also feared that bringing iMessage to Android could make it easier for iPhone owners to switch to Google's phone platform, as the WSJ story pointed out.

 But much has changed in the years since, including Facebook's purchase of WhatsApp instead of Google.
 Although Apple has opened up some of its products like FaceTime, it also relies on its services to lock in iPhone customers.